-- 4. If you must access the target site through a proxy server, click Proxy in the lower left of the main screen to display the Proxy Settings area, and then select an option from the Proxy Settings list: - Direct Connection (proxy disabled) - Autodetect proxy settings: Use the Web Proxy Autodiscovery Protocol (WPAD) to locate a proxy autoconfig file and use this to configure the browser's Web proxy settings. - Use System proxy settings: Import your proxy server information from the local machine. - Use Firefox proxy settings: Import your proxy server information from Firefox. - Configure proxy settings using a PAC File: Load proxy settings from a Proxy Automatic Configuration (PAC) file.
+- 4. If you must access the target site through a proxy server, click Proxy in the lower left of the main screen to display the Proxy Settings area, and then select an option from the Proxy Settings list: - Direct Connection (proxy disabled) - Auto detect proxy settings: Use the Web Proxy Autodiscovery Protocol (WPAD) to locate a proxy autoconfig file and use this to configure the browser's Web proxy settings. - Use System proxy settings: Import your proxy server information from the local machine. - Use Firefox proxy settings: Import your proxy server information from Firefox. - Configure proxy settings using a PAC File: Load proxy settings from a Proxy Automatic Configuration (PAC) file.
 If you select this option, click Edit to enter the location (URL) of the PAC. - Explicitly configure proxy settings: Specify proxy server settings as indicated.
-If you select this option, click Edit to enter proxy information.
+If you select this option, enter the proxy information in the fields provided.